lyokha/ngx-export-tools-extra/README.md

 hst_request_time_sum{scope="total"} 7.02
 ```

-Notice that the histogram error counter from *nginx-custom-counters-module*
+Notice that the histogram error counters from *nginx-custom-counters-module*
-is not shown in annotated histograms.
+are not shown in annotated histograms.

 #### Module *NgxExport.Tools.Subrequest*